 The LSAT measures skills that are vital to your success in law school.
 Three areas are covered in the test:

 You may apply to take the LSAT online.
-In the United States, the LSAT is offered on Saturdays and Wednesdays in June, October, December and February.
+In the United States, the LSAT is offered on Saturdays and Mondays in November, January and March.
 Register early, because not all testing centers offer the LSAT on each date.
 In Maryland, testing centers are located within the following cities:

-As of April 2012, it costs $160 to take the LSAT.
-Fees are payable via check or money order to the Law School Admission Council, or by credit card when you register online.
+As of December 2018, it costs $190 to take the LSAT.
+Fees are payable by credit card when you register online.

 Receiving Your Score